Abdullah al-Ahsan

-Abdullah al-Ahsan is a professor of Political Science and International Relations at Istanbul Şehir University.
+Abdullah al-Ahsan is a Pakistani historian.
+He is a professor of Political Science and International Relations at Istanbul Şehir University.
 Prior to this, he was professor of Comparative History in the Department of History and Civilization, International Islamic University Malaysia.
 He is known for his academic work documenting the Organization of Islamic Conference and addressing crises in the post-colonial Muslim world through study of the relationship between the contemporary Western and Islamic civilizations.

 Education

-Abdullah al-Ahsan completed his Bachelors and Masters in Pakistan from University of Punjab and Quaid-i-Azam University in General Studies and History, respectively.
-He continued his studies at McGill University, Montreal, Canada, doing a Masters in Islamic Studies, and finally gained his Ph.D in History from the University of Michigan, Ann Arbor, Michigan, United States.
+Abdullah al-Ahsan completed his Bachelors and Masters in Pakistan from the University of Punjab and Quaid-i-Azam University in General Studies and History, respectively.
+He continued his studies at McGill University, Montreal, Canada, doing a Masters in Islamic Studies, and finally gained his Ph.D. in History from the University of Michigan, Ann Arbor, Michigan, United States.